vidurb/DomainConstraint/README.md

-This is a fork of [phenaproxima](https://github.com/phenaproxima/DomainConstraint)'s DomainConstraint that I'm hoping to keep updated.
+This is a fork of [phenaproxima](https://github.com/phenaproxima/DomainConstraint)'s DomainConstraint.

+I'm hoping to keep it updated.
+As of now the only updates are bumping the dependencies up and updating the list of allowed TLDs (pulled the latest list from ICANN as of Dec 16 2019).
+If I get around to updating more stuff than I will contact the owner of the original repo and see if he wants to accept PRs for the updates/publish this repo to Packagist if not.
+Until then you can use it as a VCS repository if you need.
 # DomainConstraint
 A constraint for Symfony's Validator component to test if a value is a valid domain name.